Owl Creek Asset Management, L.P.

 Owl Creek Asset collects management fees based on a percentage of the client’s AUM.
 Though the firm may waive or negotiate its fees, it generally charges an annual 1.5%, payable quarterly - and 2.0% for one of its offshore funds.
 It also generally charges a performance-based fee of 20% of net realized and unrealized gains at the end of each fiscal year.

 What to Watch Out For

-Owl Creek Asset does not work with small investors.
+Owl Creek Asset Management does not work with small investors.
 It also doesn’t offer financial planning or wealth management.
 For those services, you need a financial advisor who works with individuals.
 Use SmartAsset’s matching tool to find one who can better meet your needs.

-Owl Creek Asset had no legal or disciplinary events in the past 10 years to report in its most recent SEC filings.
+Owl Creek Asset Management had no legal or disciplinary events in the past 10 years to report in its most recent SEC filings.

 Opening an Account With Owl Creek Asset Management

 To contact Owl Creek Asset, call its New York office at (212) 688-2550.
 (It does not have a website.)

 All information was accurate as of the writing of this article.